 How to configure a Linux machine as a router with NAT?

-When you access the internet the router does the job.
-But when software needs to bridge a LAN device and the internet, operating system settings require to forward the IP packet to the internet and vice versa.
+When you access the Internet, the router does the Network Address Translation.
+But when software needs to bridge a LAN device and the Internet, operating system settings require to relay the IP packet to the Internet and vice versa.
 This requires NAT settings on the Linux machine.

-When a mobile user browses a website, HTTP packets reach the GGSN with private IP as the source address
+When a mobile user browses a website, HTTP packets reach the GGSN with private IP as the source address.